Mozilla VPN Review

 - Price: Mozilla VPN only costs $4.99 a month, which you can learn more about in our Mozilla VPN pricing page.

-- WireGuard encryption1: This open-sourced encryption method is both high speed and highly secure.
+- WireGuard encryption2: This open-sourced encryption method is both high speed and highly secure.

 What We Don't Like

-- Split tunneling on Android only: We could only access public and private networks on the same time on the Android app; all of our traffic went through the VPN on our iOS and Windows devices.
+- Split tunneling unavailable on iOS: We could only access public and private networks on the same time on the Android app; all of our traffic went through the VPN on our iOS devices.

-- Based in U.S: Legally, Mozilla could be forced to give the U.S government customer data, which, according to their privacy policy, includes our private IP addresses every time we connected.
+- Based in U.S: Legally, Mozilla could be forced to give the U.S government customer data, which, according to their privacy policy, includes our private IP addresses.

 Bottom Line

-The popular web browser Mozilla has come up with the Mozilla VPN, which covers up to five devices for only $4.99 a month.At Security.org, we’re constantly on the lookout for the latest and greatest in VPNs, so when Mozilla announced they were making their own, we were nothing but curious.
+The organization that brought you Firefox has come up with the Mozilla VPN, which covers up to five devices for only $4.99 per month.At Security.org, we’re constantly on the lookout for the latest and greatest in VPNs, so when Mozilla announced they were making their own, we were nothing but curious.
 In the past, not many browsers have come out with their own VPNs aside from Opera, so it was exciting to see Mozilla leading this charge.
 Well, as soon as the VPN was available for download in July 2020, we were on it, testing out their service for its speed, security and general trustworthiness, because when it comes to our online data, we don’t take any chances.

 Features